-Military survey activity continued very slowly and it was not until 1932 that the dormant Australian Survey Corps was activated as a body and a small geodetic unit was formed.
-Then a start was made on a chain of first order triangulations from South Australia across Victoria and eastern New South Wales.
-Advances were made in base line measurement techniques needed for this triangulation and in 1934 Fitzgerald reported on extensive field work activity in South East

-Australia which lead to the adoption of Sydney observatory as the origin for all mapping in the eastern states.
+Although military survey activity commenced in the first decade of the 20th century, it was under resourced proceeded very slowly and it was not until 1932 that the dormant Australian Survey Corps was re-activated as a body and a small geodetic unit was formed.
+Then a serious start was made on national connections between local surveys, with a chain of first order triangulations extending from South Australia across Victoria and eastern New South Wales.
+Advances were made in base line measurement techniques needed for this triangulation and in 1934 Fitzgerald reported on the extensive field work activity in which lead to the adoption of Sydney observatory as the origin for all mapping in the eastern states.
 (Fitzgerald 1934)

-The first interstate Conference of the Australian State Surveyors Institutes was held in 1927.
-The conference considered the justification for expenditure of large sums of money for surveying and mapping and prepared a single document to be presented to all governments.
+The first interstate Conference of the Australian State Surveyors Institutes had been held in 1927.
+The conference addressed the justification for expenditure of large sums of money for surveying and mapping and prepared a single document to be presented to all governments.
 This led the Victorian Institute of Surveyors to establish an Australian Survey Committee to argue this case.
-The committee prepared an impressive comprehensive report advocating the establishment of a national survey, headed by a director general reporting directly to the Commonwealth Minister (The Australian Survey Committee, 1930).
+The committee prepared an impressive comprehensive report advocating the establishment of a national survey, headed by a Director General reporting directly to the Commonwealth Minister (The Australian Survey Committee, 1930).
 This was submitted to the federal Department for Home affairs in November 1929 and eventually to cabinet via the Prime Ministers Department.
 This approach was approved by Cabinet 26th February 1930, but was deferred for funding and circulation to the states for comment.
-This proposal then seemed to get lost in the machinations of government relations.
+This proposal then seemed to get lost in the machinations of inter government relations.